src-d/datasets/PublicGitArchive/pga/README.md

 1. fetch the source code: `go get github.com/src-d/datasets/PublicGitArchive/pga`
 1. a new binary is now avilable under `$GOPATH/bin`: `echo "$(go env GOPATH)/bin"`
 1. add that binary to your `PATH` environment variable or move the binary to somewhere easier to find.
-1. verify the installation went well, simply run `gpa -h` and you should see some help.
+1. verify the installation went well, simply run `pga -h` and you should see some help.

 ## Utilization

-There are two subcommands in `gpa`: `list` and `get`.
+There are two subcommands in `pga`: `list` and `get`.

 ### Listing repositories

-When you run `gpa list` two things wil happen.
+When you run `pga list` two things wil happen.
 First a copy of the latest index for the Public Git Archive will be downloaded and cached locally.
 Then `pga` will list all the URLs for the repositories in the index.